dotnet/docs-maui/docs/user-interface/graphics/paint/solidcolor.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (.NET MAUI) graphics library includes a `SolidPaint` class that's derived from the `Paint` class, which s used to paint a graphical object with a solid color.
+.NET Multi-platform App UI (.NET MAUI) graphics includes a `SolidPaint` class that's derived from the `Paint` class, which s used to paint a graphical object with a solid color.

 The `SolidPaint` class defines a `Color` property, of type `Color`, which represents the color of the paint.
 The class also has an `IsTransparent` property that returns a `bool` that represents whether the color has an alpha value of less than 1.